dart-archive/angulardart.org/site/tutorial/04-ch02-component.markdown

 </script>

 <p>Because the application from the previous chapter was very simple, there
-was no need to create a component and the properties were accessed on the root context (the instance of the <code>Greeter</code> class).</p>
+was no need to create a component, and the properties were accessed on the root context (the instance of the <code>Greeter</code> class).</p>

-<p>Thereafter you will see how the context is the instance of the
-enclosing component.</p>

 <hr class="spacer" />